yssl/VIntSearch/README.md

 1. You need Exuberant Ctags to fully use this plugin.
 If you don't have it, please install it first.
 2. Install this plugin.
 3. Open one of your source files with vim.
 4. Build a tag file by typing **:VIntSearchBuildTag**.
 The tag file will be created in the nearest ancestor dir that contains a repository dir such as ```.git```, or in the current working dir if the source file is not managed by any version control system.
-A notification message will be given.
 (Type ```:help g:vintsearch_searchpathmode``` for more detail)
 5. Note that your ```set tags=...``` setting should have ```./tags;,tags;``` to use the generated tag file.
 (The name of the tag file can be changed by setting ```g:vintsearch_tagfilename```)
 6. Move the cursor to one of the functions or variables.
 Typing **:VIntSearchListCursorGrep** or **:VIntSearchListCursorCtags** will give search results in Quickfix.
 Typing **:VIntSearchPrintStack** will show the search stack.